IBM/ios-mbaas-hyperprotect-app/README.md

 $ pod install
 ```

-## Run
+### 3. Run

 Click **Product > Run** to start the app in Xcode.
 You will see a screen like this:

 ![Empty App Screenshot](README_Images/basic_home_screen.png)

-The application has built in integration points  Push Notifications, Data, Storage and Authentication services.
+The application has built in integration points for Push Notifications, Data, Storage and Authentication services.

 ## License